braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_11.md

 When your Android app targets the new **Android 11** (API Version 30), please upgrade to the [Braze Android SDK v8.1.0][1].

 {% alert warning %}
-Apps targeting **Android 11** that do not upgrade to [Braze Android SDK v8.1.0][1] will experience issues with deep linking from Braze UI components, and will fail to render HTML In-App Messages.
+Apps targeting **Android 11** that do not upgrade to Braze Android SDK v8.1.0 will experience issues with deep linking from Braze UI components and will fail to render HTML In-App Messages.
 {% endalert %}

 ## Braze Android 11 Support